ndthong2411/brain_segmen/README.md

 # Brain Tumor Segmentation Project

-This repository contains the **BrainTumNet** project - a deep learning framework for brain tumor segmentation and classification.
+This repository contains the **AMT-UNet** project - a hybrid CNN-transformer architecture for brain tumor segmentation and classification.

 ## Project Location